Rees Algebras of Unit Interval Determinantal Facet Ideals: Introduction

 The Rees algebra is an important object in commutative algebra, algebraic geometry, elimination theory, intersection theory, geometric modeling, chemical reaction networks, and many more fields; see \cite{Cox} and \cite{Cox-Lin-Sosa} for details on such applications.
-The Rees algebra has been the focus of many commutative algebra projects since the late 1950’s; see, for instance, \cite{Vas}.
 If the ideal $I$ is minimally generated by $\mu$ elements, we find ideals $\mathcal{J}$ and $\mathcal{K}$ over polynomial rings $S = R[T_1 ,\ldots, T_{\mu}]$ and $\kk[\TT] = \mathbb{K}[T_1,\ldots,T_{\mu}]$ respectively, such that $\mathcal{R} (I) = S/\mathcal{J}$ and $\mathcal{F} (I) = \kk[\TT] /\mathcal{K}$.
 The defining equations of $\mathcal{J}$ and $\cK$ are implicit equations of the varieties defined by the graph and image of a blow-up, respectively.
 Finding the implicit equations of the presentation ideals $\cJ$ and $\cK$ of $\mathcal{R}(I)$ and $\mathcal{F}(I)$, respectively, is a challenging problem and is still open for many classes of ideals.
 In particular, the presentation ideals of the Rees algebra of determinantal ideals are only known in very special cases.
 Conca, Herzog, and Valla found the presentation ideal for the Rees algebra of the ideal of maximal minors of a generic matrix in \cite{CHV96}.
 The presentation ideal for the Rees algebra of the ideal of the rational normal scroll associated with a $2\times n$ matrix was shown by Sammartano in \cite{sammartano2020blowup}.
 Very recently, the case of two-minors of a generic $3\times n$ matrix was resolved by Huang, Perlman, Polini, Raicu, and Sammartano in \cite{notreDame2minorRels}.